 - Negotiation strategy: once leverage exists, pursue charge reductions, sentencing caps, treatment-based outcomes, or dismissals.

 Our Jasper County, IL violent crime lawyers build our defense with the goal of getting the best possible outcome in your case.
-Acting quickly gives you more control and more defense options.
+The earlier we move, the more options you keep.

 What To Do If You’re Arrested or Under Investigation for a Violent Crime in Jasper County, IL